-Children should to come to school dressed in their PE kit on the following days and wear the kit listed below.
+Children should to come to school dressed in their PE kit on the following days and wear the kit listed below for the Autumn term.

 PE at Earlsfield